 UPLOAD a one page budget to UFunds

 UPLOAD a cover sheet as outlined about to UFunds

-REGISTER your referee to UFunds.
+REGISTER your referee in UFunds.
 Once you do so, the system will send a request for a reference with login information and instructions for submitting their letter by the campus deadline.

 Fellowship Program Coordinator